An Agentic Approach to Metadata Reasoning: Experimental Evaluation

 \subsubsection{Results on the synthetic dataset}

-Table~\ref{tb:synth_breakdown_res} presents the end-to-end data selection accuracy on the synthetically scaled BIRD data lake.
-The \name demonstrates strong and robust performance in data selection across both clean and messy data environments, outperforming the standard vector search baseline.
-On the clean base datasets, the method achieves an average F1 score of 92.5\%, which holds up remarkably well at 85.5\% even when subjected to the complex redundant variants, horizontal partitions, and injected noise of the messy synthetic datasets.
-In contrast, the baseline vector search (Top-10 retrieval) suffers severe performance degradation in the messy environment, yielding a 30.0\% average F1-score driven by low precision and moderate recall.
+Table~\ref{tb:synth_breakdown_res} presents end-to-end data selection accuracy on the synthetically scaled BIRD data lake. \name demonstrates robust selection accuracy across both clean and messy data environments, outperforming the vector search baseline.
+On clean base datasets, \name achieves an average F1-score of 92.5\%, which remains strong at 85.5\% even under the redundant variants, horizontal partitions, and injected noise of the messy synthetic lake.
+In contrast, the Top-10 vector search baseline degrades severely in the messy environment, dropping to a 30.0\% average F1-score due to low precision and moderate recall.